Wyoming Chapter NFF-CHF Wyoming Scholar Athlete Nominees Announced - WyoToday.com

-The Wyoming Chapter National Football Foundation and College Hall of Fame announces the 71 Scholar-Athlete nominees for 2021 from 20 of the state’s high schools.
+The Wyoming Chapter National Football Foundation and College Hall of Fame has announced the 73 Scholar-Athlete nominees for 2021 from 20 of the state’s high schools.
+The nominees include two scholar-athletes from Shoshoni and one from Thermopolis.

 From the list below, a total of 10 scholar-athletes will be named as finalists, including two nominees from the University of Wyoming.
 The finalists, the most outstanding back and lineman from each classification, will be honored with a $1,200 scholarship and a chance to be named Wyoming’s Scholar-Athlete of the Year, who receives an additional $1,200 scholarship.